-No, there are no ATMs on ABC trek route.
+No, there are no ATMs on the ABC trek route.
 There are many ATMs in Pokhara and Kathmandu city.
-You can withdraw and exchange cash in Pokhara or Kathmandu as credit cards won’t work in Annapurna Base Camp route.
+You can withdraw and exchange cash in Pokhara or Kathmandu as credit cards won’t work in the Annapurna Base Camp route.
 Don’t forget to carry enough Nepali currency.

-Are internet and charging accessible at ABC?
+Are the internet and charging accessible at ABC?

-If you are making Annapurna base camp trek blog or vlog, then you are recommended to carry spare batteries for the camera.
+If you are making an Annapurna base camp trek blog or vlog, then you are recommended to carry spare batteries for the camera.
 Do not depend on the electricity at ABC.